clarklindev/nextjs-traversymedia/traversymedia/README.md

 ## what this project will do:

-- send out api request
+- send out api request using fetch()
 - get bitcoin data
+- display some data

+## features

+- routing
+- link module
-- render
+- layouts